yegor256/blog/_drafts/pitch.md

   just saying it, you actually did some math.
 How can they not invest into such a huge and promising market?

+  * **Scream**.
+  Especially if you're in a public place, you must speak as if you're a bit deaf.
+Be loud.
+That will prove that you're absolutely confident in what you're saying, today and always.
+The investor will be sure that you are capable of attracting <del>mates</del> customers and other investors, at least because you're not afraid of being that ugly loud in public.
+You're a 100% extravert &mdash; you must demonstrate it, shamelessly.

   * **Beg**.
   You may mistakenly think that it's a balanced transaction &mdash;
   they give money, you give part of your equity.
 You may expect that